Hotels4Teams

 Are there extended-stay hotels near Southern New Mexico Fairgrounds?

-Yes — Home2 Suites by Hilton Las Cruces (22.07 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Las Cruces (22.07 mi, from $208/night) is an extended-stay property near Southern New Mexico Fairgrounds, with full kitchens and on-site laundry.

 Which hotels near Southern New Mexico Fairgrounds offer free parking?